 Some people think she’s a talented, tattooed actress; some think she stole Brad Pitt from Jennifer Aniston and tops the weird chart for wearing (second husband) Billy Bob Thornton’s blood in a vial around her neck.

-Some people admire her work as an ambassador to third world countries; some think she adopted too many kids, birthed too many and should marry Mr. Pitt.
-(She has since married him.)
+Other people admire her work as an ambassador to third world countries; others think she adopted too many kids, birthed too many and should marry Mr. Pitt.
+(She has since married him.
+They are now divorced.)

 Some have sympathy for her because her mother died fairly young from cancer; some criticize her for being estranged from her father, Jon Voight.

 She’s certainly led a colorful life,

 This week, Jolie made headlines when she announced she had a double mastectomy (and reconstructive surgery) because her BRCAI genetic testing revealed she had an 87% chance of developing breast cancer.

 Whatever your view of Jolie, this recent decision probably has you thinking about cancer and motherhood and femininity and breasts.

 I assume Jolie is a multi-faceted woman, just like all women are.
 She’s made some provocative professional choices, and we would not be political allies, but I have felt a kinship with her since she made the announcement she is choosing life over natural flesh.
 Given the same circumstances, I believe I would strongly consider doing the same thing.

 Jolie’s mom died of ovarian cancer at 56.
 Ovarian cancer is not breast cancer, but both are estrogen-fed.
 Jolie, who is known for her sensuality and having a hunky life partner, decided her breasts were not worth dying for.
 Her womanhood, femininity, and value are not reliant on her breasts.
 She still views herself as beautiful and productive and whole without them.